Bangladesh Computer Council: History

-The government of Bangladesh established the National Computer Committee (NCC) in 1983.
-Nevertheless, the National Computer Board (NCB) took over the role of the NCC in 1988.
-In 1989, the "Bangladesh Computer Council Ordinance" was put into effect.
-The following year, the National Parliament enacted Act No. 9, "Bangladesh Computer Council Act, 1990", which transformed the National Computer Board into a statutory body under the name "Bangladesh Computer Council".
+The Bangladeshi government established the National Computer Committee (NCC) in 1983.
+However, in 1988, the NCC was dissolved and replaced by the National Computer Board (NCB).
+Later on, the Bangladesh Computer Council Ordinance was passed by Act No IX of 1990, which was approved by parliament in 1990.
+This ordinance transformed the National Computer Board into a statutory body called the Bangladesh Computer Council (BCC).
 BCC continued to function under the President's Secretariat until 1991.
-In 1991, this organization was placed under the Ministry of Science and Technology, which later became the Ministry of Science and Information and Communication Technology.

-Over the years, the BCC has evolved and expanded its scope of activities to meet the growing demands of the ICT sector.
-In 2011, the BCC was placed under the newly created Information and Communication Technology Division of the Ministry of Posts, Telecommunications and Information Technology of the government of Bangladesh (GoB).
+In 1991, the BCC was placed under the Ministry of Science and Technology, which later became the Ministry of Science and Information and Communication Technology.
+In 2011, the BCC was placed under the newly created Information and Communication Technology Division of the Ministry of Posts, Telecommunications and Information Technology of the government of Bangladesh.

-Objectives

-The Bangladesh Computer Council operates with the following objectives to advance ICT in Bangladesh: